 - Mr Daniel Petrushnko – 9 Windeyer Chambers

 - Dr Philippa Ryan – UTS Faculty of Law

 - Dr Allison Silink – UTS Faculty of Law

-The registration fee is $1,900.00 (including GST).
+The registration fee for the February 2019 BPP was $1,900.00 (including GST); the fee for the May/June 2019 Program will be confirmed in due course.
 A discount of 10% is available to UTS Alumni enrolling in this short course.

 Note that all registrations are governed by Terms & Conditions.

 The Bar Preparation Program is offered twice each year in advance of the NSW Bar Association's Examination.
-The 2019 offerings of the BPP will be in February 2019 and May/June 2019 (dates TBC).
+The next offering of the BPP will be in May/June 2019 (dates TBC).
 Further details regarding future offerings of the UTS Bar Preparation Program will be made available via this webpage and our mailing list (see below).